vibbits/introduction-github/tutorials/8_branches/tutorial.md

 ---

 # What's a branch?

-So, we have been working with one unique, linear time-line, and the idea of branching is that we can have parallel time-lines.
-Meaning we create a copy of the project in which we can add a new feature, teste different solution for the same problem, work in parallel when collaborating, etc. This branch is a completely separate version of your project and lives next to your original version.
-In fact, it is been originated from one of your commits and now will evolve independtly.
+So, we have been working with one unique and linear time-line.
+The idea of branching is that we can have parallel time-lines, meaning we create a copy of the project in which we can add a new feature, teste different solution for the same problem, work in parallel with our collaboratorsg, etc.

-If the new feature is working properly we can merge it back into the project.
-It's a great way of testing new changes in some code when you're not sure whether it will work, and in the meanwhile not messing up the code that you already have.
-Or collaborating without having frequent conflicts to solve.
+Each branch is a completely separate version of your project and lives next to your original version.
+In fact, it's been originated from one of your commits and now will evolve independtly.
+If the `new-feature` is working properly or the `new-branch` has achieved a good developing point we can merge it back into the project so all updates start to co-existe in the same timeline again.
+This is a great strategy of testing new changes in some code when you're not sure whether it will work, and in the meanwhile not messing up the code that you already have, or even a wonderful way of collaborating without having frequent conflicts to solve.